FriendsOfCake/crud/docs/configuration.rst

   Each :doc:`Crud Action<actions>` can have a different set of configuration settings, please see their individual documentation pages for more information.

-A more verbose example now, where we'll change the view template that Crud will use for index actions to be ``my_index.ctp``
+A more verbose example now, where we'll change the view template that Crud will use for index actions to be ``my_index.php``

 .. code-block:: phpinline